Niranjan-GopaL/VR_Assignment1_Niranjan_Gopal_IMT2022543/README.md

-Include a README file describing how to run your code, the methods chosen, results, and observations.
-d.
-Ensure your visual outputs, including detection, segmentation, coin counts, and the final panorama, are clearly labeled and included in the README file.
-e.
-Include the captured images in a subfolder in the repository.
-f.
-The code should run without any additional intervention.
-Ensure all dependencies are clearly mentioned in the README file.

 # About the Project
+This report presents the implementation and analysis of two computer vision projects: (1) a coin detection and counting system utilizing image segmentation techniques, and (2) an automated image stitching pipeline for creating panoramic images.
+The first part focuses on detecting and counting coins in images using contour detection and area-based segmentation.
+The second part demonstrates the creation of panoramic images through feature matching, homography computation, RANSAC algorithm  and image warping.
+Both implementations showcase practical applications of computer vision algorithms while addressing real-world challenges in image processing.

+> [!NOTE]
-There are python scripts as required by the assignment guidelines and the more interactive and intuitive jupyter notebooks available for both of the tasks separately.
+> There are python scripts as required by the assignment guidelines and the more interactive and intuitive jupyter notebooks available for both of the tasks separately.

 # Part 1 :  Coin Detection, Segmentation and Count